What is the European Central Bank?

 Why are stable prices important?

-- We keep prices stable by setting the interest rates and via other monetary policy measures.
+- How do we keep prices stable?
+By setting the interest rates and via other monetary policy measures.
+The ECB’s Governing Council meets every six weeks to make monetary policy decisions.

-- Together with your countries’ central banks we also produce the euro banknotes you withdraw from the cash machine (we have produced 130 billion notes since 2002!).
+- Together with the 19 national central banks we also produce euro banknotes (we have produced 130 billion notes since 2002).

 Banknote security features

-- We keep an eye on the stability of the financial system.
-We analyse risks to the system and propose macroprudential policies to the euro area governments.
+- We keep a close eye on the stability of the financial system.
+If the financial system is stable it can withstand shocks without major disruption.
+In other words, people can still access their bank accounts, businesses can still make and receive payments, investors can continue to trade, etc. We analyse risks to the system and propose macroprudential policies to euro area governments.

 Spotlight on financial stability